TRAVEL TIP: English food

 • Filo Parcel filled with wild mushrooms, butternut squash, beetroots and Brink worth blue cheese, with buttered baby carrots, wilted greens and saffron, white wine & cream sauce

-If you are looking for a slightly more savoury snack in between, the cucumber sandwiches (“cucumber sandwiches”) are recommended – for example in a very nice tea room.
+If you are looking for a slightly more savoury snack in between, cucumber sandwiches are recommended – for example in a very nice tea room.

 Cucumber sandwich, a classic afternoon snack